 Customer lifetime value visualizations are your best friends

-We believe the most useful representation of customer lifetime value is not as a stand-alone number (even with context) but as visualizations: specifically, with graphs.
+We believe the most useful representation of CLV is not as a stand-alone number (even with context) but as visualizations: specifically, with graphs.
 A graph gives you the business-critical information to see how the value changes over time.

-Over time, you want to see an increase in customer lifetime value.
-In the example below, you can see a positive trend for this brand’s LTV.
+Over time, you want to see an increase in CLV.
+In the example below, you can see a positive trend for this brand’s CLV.

-At Daasity, we aggregate all your eCommerce data in one place, automatically update it every day, and provide these out-of-the-box LTV visualizations for you to assess your brand's performance.
+At Daasity, we aggregate all your eCommerce data in one place, automatically update it every day, and provide these out-of-the-box CLV visualizations for you to assess your brand's performance.

 What customer lifetime value visualizations tell you about your business

-With a clear understanding of your LTV through visualizations, you can easily answer a number of questions.
+With a clear understanding of your CLV through visualizations, you can easily answer a number of questions.
 For example: are our customers profitable?
 Are they profitable enough compared to their acquisition cost?
-Is our LTV trending up or down?
+Is our CLV trending up or down?
 Are our more recent customers better or worse than customers we acquired last year?